Data protection policy

 b) For using our contact form

 We offer you the opportunity to contact us regarding any queries you may have via a contact form on the website.
-You must enter a valid email address so that we know who the query has come from and so we can answer it.
+You must enter a valid email address, your company, first- and surname so that we know who the query has come from and so we can answer it.
 You may enter additional details voluntarily.

 Data is processed for the purposes of making contact with us in accordance with Article 6, section 1 clause 1a GDPR, subject to your consent given voluntarily.
 The personal data we collect for the use of the contact form is automatically erased once your query has been dealt with.

-If you have expressly given your consent in accordance with Article 6 section 1 clause 1a GDPR, we will use your email address to regularly send you our newsletter.
+If you have expressly given your consent or a legitimate interest exists (in accordance with Article 6 section 1 clause 1a GDPR), we will use your email address to regularly send you our newsletter.
+Our legitimate interest is, to promote our business.
 To receive the newsletter, you only need to enter an email address.
 You may unsubscribe at any time, via a link at the end of each newsletter, for example.
-Alternatively, you can also send your unsubscribe request by email to email@example.com at any time.
+Alternatively, you can also send your unsubscribe request by email to firstname.lastname@example.org at any time.

 d) For job application